fltk-rs/fltk-rs/FAQ.md

 ## Build issues

-### Build fails on windows, why can't CMake find my toolchain!
+### Build fails on windows, why can't CMake find my toolchain?
 If you're building using the MSVC toolchain, make sure you run you're build (at least your initial build) using the Native Tools Command Prompt, which should appear once you start typing "native" in the start menu, choose the version corresponding to your installed Rust toolchain (x86 or x64).
 The Native Tools Command Prompt has all the environment variables set correctly for native development.

 If you're building for the GNU toolchain, make sure that Make is also installed, which usually comes installed in MSYS2 and Cygwin.